hisarciklilar/fun_fact_stats/README.md

 - I used two alternative, but similar images for this page.
 An image in portrait view loads for mobile phone users while another image with a landscape view loads for tablets and gadgets with larger screens.

+### Features to be Added

+- The Fun Stats pages which provides an interactive learning environment
+- Addition of more fun fact stories
+- Addition of a search button for users to search for relevant concepts

+## Testing

 ## Problems faced

 - (8 September 2024) I created my project repository on 7 September 2024.
 I worked on the `index.html`, `style.css` and  did a few commits locally, but when I attempted to push all these changes to GitHub, I realized that there was an issue with the file locations.
 I kept receiving error messages and failed to push my changes to GitHub.
 To my understanding, this happened because when I was cloning the GitHub repository initially, I did it wrong.
 I initially created a folder in the same name as the repository and then attempted a clone, which created a directory within the directory, both with the same name.
 Seeing this, I moved files around so that I do not have folder within a folder locally, but all files are located under the main folder.
 I think this  change in file structures created the issue.
 To ensure that I do not  have similar issues, I created a trial repository from scratch, did a few changes and pushes.
 After seeing that it works, I deleted my initial project repository from my workspace and then re-started everything again.